Home About & Contact

 How long is the Incline Ride?

-A one-way ride on the Incline takes about 15 minutes and the trains leave the station about every 20 minutes.
-It’s recommended that you allow about an hour for a round-trip ride and viewing time from the observation deck.
+A one-way ride on the Incline takes about 15 minutes and the trains leave the station every 20 minutes.

-On a clear day you can enjoy scenic views of the mountains during your ride up the mountain and from the observation tower at the Incline’s top station.
+On a clear day, you can enjoy scenic views of the mountains during your ride up the mountain and from the observation tower at the Incline’s top station.

-Unfortunately, it was really foggy during our visit, but it did create a mysterious vibe for our pictures.
+Unfortunately, it was foggy during our visit, but it did create a mysterious vibe for our pictures.

-Make sure that you check out the collection of images of the Incline over the years along the hallway near the bathrooms at the upper station.
+Check out the collection of images of the Incline over the years along the hallway near the bathrooms at the upper station.

 Explore Downtown With a Bike Rental from Bike Chattanooga